-The preflow purge gas is turned for 8 seconds with an auto gas console, or 12 seconds with a manual gas console.
+The preflow purge gas flows for 8 seconds with an auto gas console, or 12 seconds with a manual gas console.

-The cutflow purge gas is turned for 8 seconds with an auto gas console, or 12 seconds with a manual gas console.
+The cutflow purge gas flows for 8 seconds with an auto gas console, or 12 seconds with a manual gas console.